Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 This sophisticated-sounding passage hints at some deeper mechanism where every mutation is carried on in a special context.
 I was convinced of that for the longest time, until I decided to unwrap the ridicolous hell that is state management in Flutter.

 It turns out that `setState` simply triggers a rebuild of the widget and that's it.
 The closure is called to ensure the mutation but nothing prevents it from happening before the function.
 I suppose this is an attempt at isolating mutation even when there is no reasonable path to enforce it.
-As it stands, it just creates an aura of mistery that ends up feeling silly.
+As it stands, it just creates a silly aura of mistery.

 > Yes, I realize I am nitpicking.
 I'll also use `setState` inappropriately from now on, out of spite.